Why insights should be(come) your company language

 The ultimate goal is to break the silos in companies, with insights becoming the common language people use to work together.
 Empowerment means everyone should be able to put in their own insight observations, not just a few.

-Meet our Insight Academy
+Meet our Consumer Centricity Academy

-Several of the modules in our new Insight Academy discuss the theme of creating a customer-insight-led culture in your business, which is continuous and exists outside of market research functions.
+Several of the modules in our new Consumer Centricity Academy discuss the theme of creating a customer-insight-led culture in your business, which is continuous and exists outside of market research functions.
 In Module 3: Getting to Great Insights, we also run a series of practical insight writing exercises going from observational data through to finished insights which can be followed by CMI and non-CMI audiences alike.

-Our Insight Academy is a scalable, blended (online & offline) and modular training program to teach you the ins & outs of insights.
+Our Consumer Centricity Academy is a scalable, blended (online & offline) and modular training program to teach you the ins & outs of insights.
 Why do we need to be relevant and insight-led?
 What’s an insight?
 How do we find and write the great ones?
 How do we create real impact by turning these golden insights into action?

 Want to become more customer-led and improve the competence level of insights in your organization?
 Let’s connect!